-EAT in Moscow: House of Writers
+EAT in Moscow:

 No doubt: Russians have made history in the fields of literature and thinking.
 If you also want to be kissed by a Muse one day, don't miss visiting the House of Writers, where the illustrious guest list reads like a Who's Who of Nobel Prize winners.
 Boris Pasternak was here and Leo Tolstoy enjoyed the atmosphere as much as Solzhenitsyn or Mikhail Bulgakov.
 At the panelled dining room already the Free Masons enjoyed their supper, and at the next room the writing youth of the Sixties convened, leaving their autographs and sketches on the walls.
 Today the regulars include those who can afford the place as prices might get you close to bankruptcy.
 Hot tip: The buffet in the basement of the Art Nouveau building is cheaper and lets your fantasy run wild with unconventional paintings and furniture and well-assorted book shelves.
 The service is typically Russian though: slightly arrogant, a bit slow, somewhat gruff.
 But never mind the service and be assured that after a delicious European-cuisine-style meal, an excellent cigar and a wonderful coffee you will be the one to write the next bestseller.

-SHOP in Moscow: Gum
+SIGHTS in Moscow:

 While France invented them, the Russians are the true heroes in tights.
 If you go to Moscow, don't miss ballet.
 The Summer Ballet Festival, for example, proves over a period of two months that one can do anything on tiptoes.
 Only the best ensembles are admitted here: the Russian State Ballet, the National Russian Vozrozhdenie Ballet, too.
 And when all of them perform the dying swan onstage, the Symphony Orchestra plays the music in the time of the tutu.
 The aim of the summer ballet is to combine old classics with new choreography and thus attracting a younger audience.
 The audience is allowed to come in jeans, only shorts and flip-flops are taboo.
 The program is standard: Swan Lake is always in fashion in Moscow, the Nutcracker is an evergreen and during the Cinderella performance you can follow the plot even without a programme.
 What's the thrill then?
 The dancers are the absolute masters of their art, the pros in twisting, the dancing stars of their profession.
 So what are you waiting for?
 Get yourself a ticket!